-When to use this format
+When to use this Format

-Use CSV format when configuring a source-to-destination transformation that reads or writes CSV files.
+Use CSV Format when configuring a source-to-destination transformation that reads or writes CSV files.

 Below are the available parameters:

-- Always enclose - if this option enabled, the system will always enclose fields in quotes (assuming that the Enclosure Character is configured).
+Enclosure Characteris configured).
 The default behavior is to enclose fields only if they contain the delimiter character.

-- Escape double-quotes - if double-quotes are used to enclose fields, then a double-quote appearing inside a field will be escaped by preceding it with another double quote.
+Escape double-quotes: if double-quotes are used to enclose fields, then a double-quote appearing inside a field will be escaped by preceding it with another double quote.

-- Line Separator - a character used as a separator between lines.
+Line Separator: a character used as a separator between lines.

-- Default Extension - the default extension is used when the file name doesn't have an extension.
+Default Extension: the default extension is used when the file name doesn't have an extension.
 If not entered,

 datis the default extension.